March 25, 2026

 Best practices for conducting social media background checks

-Ethical Considerations in Social Media Screening for Red Flags
+Best Practices for Ethical Social Media Screening

-• Be transparent with candidates about the screening process.
+• Be transparent with candidates.

 Introducing Phyllo — Your Partner in Responsible Social Media Screening